-History and Politics at Cambridge is an exciting Honours degree which offers subjects from our highly-regarded History and Politics and International Relations courses, together with bespoke papers which will allow students to explore the space between the two disciplines.
-Students will develop skills in analysing the operation of power across institutions and societies around the world, and explore how different forms of evidence can be used to understand the past and the present.
-They will be able to choose from a wide range of topics in British, European, US and World history, the history of political thought, international relations, and comparative politics.
+History and Politics at Cambridge is an exciting new Honours degree which started in October 2017.
+It offers subjects from our highly-regarded History and Politics and International Relations courses, together with bespoke papers which allows students to explore the space between the two disciplines.
+Students will develop skills in analysing the operation of power and politics across histories, institutions, and societies around the world.
+Students will also be able to build strengths in understanding the nature of evidence, methodologies, and approaches in both History and Politics.
+They will be able to choose from a wide range of topics in British, European, American and World history and politics.

 Why choose Newnham for History and Politics?

 Newnham’s pioneering work in the development of women’s education began in 1869, with a series of lectures set up by Henry Sidgwick.
 Women were formally admitted to full membership of the University in 1948, and Newnham’s continued academic success is reflected in the number of students who gain University prizes and Research Fellowships, and the wide variety of their chosen careers.

 Newnham has a long tradition of valuing teaching as an integral part of College life.
 Its current Fellows continue to uphold the ideals of their forebears in taking teaching seriously and seeking the most effective teaching methods for an individual’s style of learning.
 Newnham was one of the pioneers of the supervision mode of teaching, still the mainstay of any humanities degree, and an important element of the Director of Studies’ job is securing the best supervisors for students.